Whenever people talk about beach holidays in Thailand, it’s hard not to mention Koh Samui.

 No trip to Koh Samui is complete without a visit to the famous Ang Thong Marine National Park.
 The park encompasses over 80% of the archipelago, and only a handful of licensed tour operators are permitted access to the park.
 What makes this park so special is its rich, diverse landscape and scenery; from jagged limestone cliffs, dense forests, and 42 beautiful islands to explore.

-However, the best time to discover the islands is between March to October when the waters are calmer, and there are less chances of rain.
+However, the best time to discover the islands is between March to October when the waters are calmer, and there are fewer chances of rain.

 The vibrant Fisherman’s Village in Bophut is a notable historical attraction in Koh Samui.
 It features rustic, old buildings that house various stores, restaurants, and accommodations along Beach Road.
 Try to visit on a Friday, when the area comes alive with its transformation into the Fisherman’s Village Walking Street market, which sells a wide range of wares.